pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/crypto_gonna-lift-em-all.md

 # [Crypto] Gonna lift them all

-We are presented with an algorithm very similar to [El Gamal](https://en.wikipedia.org/wiki/ElGamal_encryption), itself based on the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
+We are presented with an algorithm very similar to [El Gamal](https://en.wikipedia.org/wiki/ElGamal_encryption), which is based on the [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)

 ```python
 from Crypto.Util.number import bytes_to_long, getPrime